 Docudrama What Really Happened: Waitangi saw him playing Ngāpuhi chief Te Kemera Kaiteke, uncle to Hone Heke.
 Paratene also did acting stints on soap Shortland Street, and appeared in episodes of Mataku, Duggan and Xena: Warrior Princess, plus mockumentary Love Mussel (2001).
 His writing work includes hit musical Blue Smoke, and Mobil Radio Award winning play The Proper Channels.

 In late 2010, Paratene won acclaim for passion project The Insatiable Moon.
-Paratene had been set to star in the movie for many years.
-He plays the "barefoot, messianic Arthur, glowing with goodness as the self-proclaimed second son of God".
-Metro reviewer Graham Adams found the performance convincing and compelling; the film won Paratene the 2011 Aotearoa Film Award for Best Lead Actor.
+He'd been set to star in the movie for many years.
+As Metro reviewer Graham Adams put it, Paratene plays the "barefoot, messianic Arthur, glowing with goodness as the self-proclaimed second son of God".
+Adams found the performance convincing and compelling.
+The film won Paratene the 2011 Aotearoa Film Award for Best Lead Actor.

 After a number of years away from the screen, Paratene returned in 2019.
 He went on to act in Cook Islands feature Stranded Pearl, and small town TV comedy Golden Boy.